 (For simplicity, I have omitted deductions like state income tax, health insurance costs, and any other paycheck deductions in the chart above).

 Some will point out the obvious: Reducing taxable income is also reducing your take-home pay.
-But there is one thing to consider, contributing $19,500 to your tax-deferred accounts starting now could mean that in 40 years, your investment could be worth over $315,000 if you contributed the maximum for just a single year and allowed that money to grow.
+But there is one thing to consider, contributing to your tax-deferred accounts starting now could mean that in 40 years, your investment could be worth hundreds of thousands of dollars if you contributed the maximum for just a single year and allowed that money to grow.

 Note: The return on your investment will generate over time.
 Historically, the 30-year return of the S&P 500 has been roughly 12%.
 I’ve used 7% to be conservative.